Building a Store Together with Lexington Real Foods.

 Annual customer transactions rose from 10,000 in 2004 to 500,000 by 2016.
 Sales grew from $2 million to $14 million a year.

 That first expansion, made possible by NCB financing, “allowed us to reach so many more people,” says Tim Bartlett, general manager of Lexington Real Foods.
 In fact, ownership grew from 1,500 to 14,000 members.

 In 2016, when Lexington decided a second store was needed, it turned once more to NCB.
 This time, the bank provided $3.6 million to Lexington to refinance existing debt as well as lease and renovate a second location.
-Located in North Buffalo, the new store offers double the retail space, additional parking, indoor seating, and more local and prepared food options.
-The Buffalo community has been very supportive of the new food cooperative.
-When the store held its grand opening in July 2017, more than 200 people lined up before 7:00 am to get a peek at their community’s newest store.
+Located in North Buffalo, the new store will offer double the retail space, additional parking, indoor seating, and more local and prepared food options.
+It’s expected to open in July 2017.

 “We wouldn’t be where we are today without NCB,” says Tim Bartlett, the co-op’s general manager.
 “When we did our 2005 expansion, NCB offered us twice as much financing as local lenders did.
 So, NCB was our first choice when we looked to finance our second store.
 The process has been great, and we love working with NCB.”